learntogrowbaguz/documentation-1/docs/Using Randomness/v2-subscription/design.md

     'Configuration': '/docs/vrf/v2/subscription/configuration/',
   }
 metadata:
-  title: 'Generate Random Numbers for Smart Contracts using Chainlink VRF v2 - Subscription method'
+  title: 'Generate Random Numbers for Smart Contracts using Chainlink VRF v2 - Subscription Method'
   description: 'Learn how to securely generate random numbers for your smart contract with Chainlink VRF v2(an RNG).
 This guide uses the subscription method.'
 ---

 > 📘 You are viewing the VRF v2 guide - Subscription method.
 >
-> - To learn how to request random numbers without a subscription, see the [Direct funding Method](/docs/vrf/v2/direct-funding/) guide.
+> - To learn how to request random numbers without a subscription, see the [Direct Funding Method](/docs/vrf/v2/direct-funding/) guide.
 >
 > - If you are using v1, see the [VRF v1 guide](/docs/vrf/v1/introduction/).